1. Is your child's ABA practitioner a Board Certified Behavior Analyst (BCBA)?

-To ensure treatment efficacy, RBTs should receive 1 hour of direct BCBA or BCaBA supervision for every 10 hours of ABA program implementation with a learner.
+RBTs should receive 1 hour of direct BCBA or BCaBA supervision for every 10 hours of ABA program implementation with a learner to ensure treatment efficacy.
 It is typical for this supervision to occur weekly or bi-weekly; however, it is not uncommon for a BCBA to supervise treatment sessions more frequently than required.
-If a BCBA or BCaBA does not directly supervise RBT sessions with your child, you should consider this to be a major red flag.
-You can visit the Behavior Analyst Certification Board's website to learn more about supervision requirements for all direct care ABA staff.
+If a BCBA or BCaBA does not directly supervise RBT sessions with your child, you should consider this a major red flag.
+You can visit the Behavior Analyst Certification Board's website to learn more about direct care ABA staff supervision requirements.

 4. Are you allowed to observe your child's sessions?

 As a parent, you should always be allowed to observe your child’s sessions.
 A no-parent policy should be considered a red flag.
 However, it is not uncommon for parent observations to become problematic during therapy sessions.
 Sometimes children are too distracted by the parent’s presence for the session to be effective.
 In these situations, parents should be offered an alternative observation method, such as window viewing or a baby monitor.

 5. How often does Parent Training occur?

 Parent training is a vital component of quality ABA programs.
 Parent training should occur weekly, bi-weekly, or at minimum monthly.
 It should be considered a red flag if your provider does not offer synchronous parent training.